yukyungkoh/job-postings-data-project/3_measure-AI-demand-exposure/README.md

 - To scale to **millions of postings**, we need a more efficient approach.

 #### ✅ Alternative: Rule-Based and ML-Based Task Parsing (No LLM) - Future To-Do
-Alternative methods for task extraction include :
+Alternative methods for task extraction include:

 * **Section-based parsing**
    - Use regex to extract content under headers like "Responsibilities", "Duties", "Tasks".